Nazek-Altayeb/kush-library/README.md

     1.   https://en.wikipedia.org/wiki/Genghis_Khan_and_the_Making_of_the_Modern_World
     1.   https://en.wikipedia.org/wiki/Cry,_the_Beloved_Country

-  -  The landing Page image style (Zoom in feature) has been taken for the "Love Running Project" that is availabe in Code Institute Programme
+  -  The landing Page image style (Zoom in feature) has been taken for the "Love Running Project" that is availabe in Code Institute Programme.
+  -  Ideas realates to (Organizing and expressing) this Readme file has been taken from  Code Institute readme

 ###  Media